Bhagat Phool Singh Government Medical College for Women

 Bhagat Phool Singh Government Medical College for Women is a public women's medical college at Khanpur Kalan in the Gohana in Sonepat district of Haryana in India.
 It is the first women's Government Medical College of independent India and the first such institution in North India since Delhi's Lady Hardinge Medical College that was established in 1914.
 The college was inaugurated on International Women's Day, 2013 by Sonia Gandhi, congress party chief.

 History

 In 2008, the Chief Minister of Haryana, Bhupinder Singh Hooda first announced the plan for establishing a women's medical college under the Bhagat Phool Singh Women's University at Khanpur Kalan but got affiliation from Pandit Bhagwat Dayal Sharma University of Health Sciences which was established in 2008 and became affiliating university of all Medical Colleges of Haryana state.
-In 2009, on 1 March, Sonia Gandhi laid the foundation stone of this college.
+On 1 March 2009, Sonia Gandhi laid the foundation stone of this college.
 The associated hospital of this college became operational in 2011 with 100 beds and a team of 21 doctors.
 This number has since grown to 450 beds and 211 doctors as of March 2013.